dougeby/IntuneDocs/intune/intune-management-extension.md

     `psexec -i -s`

   - If the script reports that it succeeded, but it didn't actually succeed, then it's possible your antivirus service may be sandboxing AgentExecutor.
-The following script always reports a failre in Intune.
+The following script always reports a failure in Intune.
 As a test, you can use this script:

     ```powershell
     Write-Error -Message "Forced Fail" -Category OperationStopped